-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$, which includes Company legal, accounting and printing costs and various other fees associated with registration and listing of our common stock.
-We have agreed to reimburse the representative for its out-of-pocket expenses actually incurred in the offering, including up to \$125,000 of fees and disbursements of legal counsel to the representative.
-If the offering is not consummated within a specified period agreed to by and between the representative and us and any person purchases securities from us within three months thereafter, we will pay the representative a termination fee equal to 7% of the price paid by the purchaser of such securities, subject to FINRA Rule 5110(g)(5).
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$4.8 million, which includes Company legal, accounting and printing costs and various other fees associated with registration and listing of our common stock.
+We have agreed to reimburse the representative for its out-of-pocket expenses actually incurred in the offering, including fees and disbursements of legal counsel to the representative, in an aggregate amount not to exceed \$450,000.
+If the offering is not consummated within a specified period agreed to by and between the representative and us and any person introduced to us by the representative during its engagement purchases securities from us within twelve months thereafter, we will pay the representative a termination fee equal to 7% of the price paid by the purchaser of such securities, subject to FINRA Rule 5110(g)(5).